-- 1. High school or college biology with lab AND chemistry with lab, both with grades of "C" or higher; - College preparatory algebra I with a grade of "C" or higher or NHTTs MT 103 and MT 104 both with grades of "C" or higher; - 3.
-Minimum "composite all" score of 50 on the National League for Nursing Pre-Admission Examination-RN (NLN); priority consideration will be given to candidates who sit for the NLN exam no later than the last testing date in January AND submit the balance of the required application documents no later than the first week in February; applicants are permitted to take the NLN exam only once in any 12 month period.
-Information regarding registration for the test may be obtained from the Admissions Office (603) 271-7134 or 1-800-247-0179; - 4.
-Submit, on NHTI nursing reference forms, two references from professionals, supervisors or teachers.
+- 1. High school or college biology with lab AND chemistry with lab, both with grades of "C" or higher; - College preparatory algebra I with a grade of "C" or higher or NHTI's MT 103 and MT 104 both with grades of "C" or higher; New for Fall 2006 applicants: Minimum "All" score of 50 in - each section (verbal, mathematics and science) on the National League for Nursing Pre-Admission Examination-RN (NLN); - tests taken between September 2003 and May 2005 may be submitted and the previous scoring method (minimum "composite all" score of 50) will be used; - if a student who took the test between September 2003 and May 2005 wishes to retake the test, the score and scoring method used in the selection process will be the one most advantageous to the student; - students who took the test prior to September 2003 or who have not yet taken it must take the test no later than the January 21, 2006 testing date and will be evaluated on the new scoring method; - priority consideration will be given to candidates who complete their NLN requirement no later than the January 21, 2006 testing date AND submit the balance of the required application documents no later than February 3, 2006; applicants are permitted to take the NLN exam only once in any 12-month period; when retaking the test students must take the entire test and will not be permitted to take just the portions of the test on which they received a low score; information regarding registration for the test may be obtained from the Admissions Office at 603-271-7134 or 1-800-247-0197 or at www.nhti.edu. - Submit, on NHTI nursing reference forms, two references from professionals, supervisors or teachers.